PresidentOgbu/Steghub_Devops_Cloud_Engineering/MERN STACK/mern_stack_documentation.md

 __React.js:__ A powerful library for creating interactive user interfaces.

-__Node.js:__ A JavaScript runtime environment that allows execution of server-side JavaScript code.__
+__Node.js:__ A JavaScript runtime environment that allows the execution of server-side JavaScript code.__

 __This guide provides a comprehensive overview of setting up and utilizing each component of the MERN stack, to develop robust web applications.__